-Unlike many other makes, all important components and functions are integrated as standard:
+Danfoss® AQUA Drives are specifically designed for use in water and wastewater treatment applications.
+Unlike many other makes, all important components and functions are integrated as standard.

-- Built-in RFI filter compliant with EN 61800-3 category C1 (Class B limits as defined by EN 55011) - Built-in mains interference chokes (UK 4%) - AEO function for especially high energy savings - USB interface
+- Full mains voltage at the output - Long motor cables may be connected (150 m shielded or 300 m unshielded) - · Dimensioned for long service life - Built-in RFI filter compliant with EN 61800-3 category C1 (Class B limits as defined by EN 55011) - Built-in mains interference chokes (UK 4%) - · PTC thermistor monitoring - AEO function for especially high energy savings - Thermal motor image integrated in the frequency converter as software motor protection, which also takes into account low internal motor ventilation at low speeds (not possible with motor protection switches)